AneresArsenal/Full-Stack-Development/README.md

 ## Versioning

-We use GitHub for version controls.
+We used GitHub for version controls.
 The original [repository] (https://github.com/Jedeu/cs-340-final) will note all the version controls that were created during development phase.

 ## Authors